 And the Mayo Clinic web site points out

 Although eating coconut oil in moderation for a short-term diet probably won’t harm your health, it may not help you lose weight.
+At prodiets, you can assure to achieve what you want medically, you can compare both the programs if you want to.
 And keep in mind that coconut oil actually has more saturated fat than do butter and lard.
 For successful, long-term weight loss, stick to the basics — an overall healthy-eating plan and exercise.

 There are some articles on Oz’s web site but mostly by blog contributors, many with only Naturopath training (which is not science based medicine) and even they come back to these same preliminary studies.
 There is also one by a board certified dermatologist touting essentially the same studies.